 LNER hosts Christmas Eve dinner for Newcastle homeless

-This Christmas Eve we joined forces with North East Homeless to provide a hot meal for the homeless of Newcastle.
+London North Eastern Railway (LNER) and North East Homeless joined forces on Christmas Eve to provide a hot meal for the homeless of Newcastle.

 Volunteers from Newcastle station worked with the charity to put on a Christmas dinner on the station concourse.
 Attendees were treated to live music and a local barber provided free haircuts.